sileod/xpflow/README.md

     # perform_experiment_and_logging(args)
 ```

-### Context managers
+#### Context managers

-xpflow also provide context managers to faciliate sequential experiments by catching exceptions more concisely than using `try/except`
+xpflow also provides context managers to faciliate sequential experiments by catching exceptions more concisely than using `try/except`
 ```python
 with xpflow.Catch():
     #do_stuff